TomCarlson-NTAC/NIEM-Metamodel/Metamodel Primer Outline.md

 ## Background: How We Got Here

 Start with the NIEM story.
-Messages, XMl Schema, but what if you don't want XML Schema.
+Messages, XML Schema, but what if you don't want XML Schema.
 Do it in other formalisms.
 N-squared diagram.
 Intermediate format.

+N-squared for exchanges => standardized and centralized

+N-squared for models => standardized and centralized

 ## Problem/Issue